 - Liquid or gel: Apply a small amount of this medicine on the affected gum area.
-For infants and children who are teething, use your fingertip or a cotton applicator to put the medicine on the gum area that is sore or swollen.

 - Film: Make sure your fingers are dry before you touch the film.
 The film can be folded in half or left unfolded.
 Place the film in the mouth on the affected gum area.
 Allow the film to dissolve completely.
 Use only 1 film each time.

 - Spray: A dentist, nurse, or other trained health professional will give you this medicine before a procedure.

 - Swab: Hold the swab with the white tip down.
 Bend and snap open the swab tip at the colored rings.
 Use each swab only 1 time.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.